xrdocs/cloud-scale-networking/_blogs/2018-05-03-cisco-ios-xr-at-mplswc2018-interop.md

 ## Topology Independent Fast Reroute using Segment Routing

 It is critical for operators to provide services with SLA guarantees and to automatically restore connectivity in the case of a network component failure.
 By relying on Segment Routing, Topology Independent Loop Free Alternate (TI-LFA) provides a local repair mechanism to achieve this goal.
-Under standardization at IETF, [TI-LFA](https://datatracker.ietf.org/doc/draft-bashandy-rtgwg-segment-routing-ti-lfa/) provides key benefits, including:
+With behaviors described in an IETF draft, [TI-LFA](https://datatracker.ietf.org/doc/draft-bashandy-rtgwg-segment-routing-ti-lfa/) provides key benefits, including:
 * Automatic Per-Destination protection – automatic backup paths are pre-computed by the IGP for each destination (prefix).
 TI-LFA prepares a data-plane switch-over to be activated upon detection of the failure of a link used to reach a given destination
 * Topology Independent coverage – TI-LFA provides sub-50msec link, node and local SRLG protection for ANY topology.
 TI-LFA provides a loop free backup path irrespective of the topologies prior the failure and after the failure
 * Optimal routing – optimal routing by enforcing a backup path that is identical to the post-convergence path